nicoleiocana/tpo-wiki/How-to-develop-on-the-website.md

 1. Update `content/projects/torbrowser/RecommendedTBBVersions/contents.lr`.
 This is file is responsible for the following page: https://www.torproject.org/projects/torbrowser/RecommendedTBBVersions/ used by Tor Browser
 2. Update `databags/versions.ini`

+If you want to add a new locale for Tor Browser:

+- For stable edit: `databags/download-alternatives.ini`
+- For alpha edit: `databags/download-alternatives.ini`

 ### Tor
 1. Update `databags/versions.ini`